terabajt/BusinessTripReimbursementCalculationApp/README.md

 ## Deploy up-to-date version

-The up-to-date version of app is on the
+The up-to-date version of app is on the [DEPLOY](https://businesstripreimbursementcalc.web.app) site.

+## Manual

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.